 There is a large community of about 195 international students at Avila University representing at least 21 countries.
 For more complete information, see the Avila International Student Page.

 What is the Age Diversity of the Students?

 Some learners prefer a campus filled with others who are a similar age to them, while some prefer a wide age range of students.
 Which is best for you?

-The traditional student is between the ages of 18-22.
-At Avila University, 38.8% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+The "traditional" college student is thought to be between the ages of 18-21.
+At Avila University, 38.8% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Avila #507 in the nation for student age diversity.

 Explore Age Diversity at Avila

-Analyze the age range of Avila undergraduates with the following chart.
+Analyze the age range of Avila students with the following chart.